Oceanic Iron Ore (CVE:FEO) Trading 34% Higher – Here’s What Happened

 Oceanic Iron Ore Corp.
-(CVE:FEO – Get Free Report)’s share price traded up 34% during mid-day trading on Friday .
-The company traded as high as C$0.35 and last traded at C$0.34.
-850,047 shares changed hands during mid-day trading, an increase of 686% from the average session volume of 108,122 shares.
+(CVE:FEO – Get Free Report)’s stock price rose 34% on Saturday .
+The stock traded as high as C$0.35 and last traded at C$0.34.
+Approximately 850,047 shares were traded during trading, an increase of 686% from the average daily volume of 108,122 shares.
 The stock had previously closed at C$0.25.

 Oceanic Iron Ore Corp., an exploration stage company, acquires and explores for iron ore properties in Quebec, Canada.
 It holds a 100% interest in the Ungava Bay iron property comprising three project areas, including Hopes Advance, Morgan Lake, and Roberts Lake, which covers an area of approximately 35,999 hectares of iron formation located in Nunavik, Quebec.